waveform80/picamera/docs/quickstart.rst

-This example demonstrates capturing low resolution JPEGs extremely rapidly using the video-port capability of the :meth:`~picamera.PiCamera.capture_sequence` method.
+This example demonstrates capturing low resolution JPEGs extremely rapidly using the video-port capability of the :meth:`~picamera.camera.PiCamera.capture_sequence` method.
 The framerate of the captures is displayed afterward::

     import time